-Founded in 2015 and funded by the City of Vienna’s municipial department 23 (MA23) as part of the “European Economy and Business Management” programme at the University of Applied Sciences BFI Vienna, the City of Vienna Competence Team European and International Studies (EIS) integrates teaching and research in the areas of European Integration and Internationalization from an interdisciplinary perspective.
+Funded by the City of Vienna’s municipial department 23 (MA23) as part of the “European Economy and Business Management” programme at the University of Applied Sciences BFI Vienna, the City of Vienna Competence Team European and International Studies (EIS) integrates teaching and research in the areas of European Integration and Internationalization from an interdisciplinary perspective.

-The focus in research and teaching includes the analysis of the political, economic, and social development of the European Union and its corresponding institutions in the light of internationalization, considering insights of gender and diversity theory.
+The focus in research and teaching includes the analysis of the political, economic, and social development within the European Union and its corresponding institutions in the light of internationalization, considering insights of gender and diversity theory.